ntop/n2n/doc/TapConfiguration.md

 Setting up the integrated traffic filter permits to define exactly the kind of allowed traffic or deny other on edge's TAP interface.
-It helps to keep unwanted traffic out of the n2n network for bandwitdth and security reasons.
+It helps to keep unwanted traffic out of the n2n network for bandwidth and security reasons.
 The traffic filter is disabled by default and gets activated by providing as many `-R <rule>`-rules as required through edge's command-line.
 Specifics are written down in the [Traffic Restrictions](TrafficRestricitons.md) documentation.